airo-ugent/airo-mono/airo-blender/README.md

 A Python package on top of the [Blender Python API](https://docs.blender.org/api/current/index.html) to generate synthetic data for robotic manipulation.

-To get started, please see the [tutorials](docs/tutorials) directory after completing the installation.
+To get started, please see the [tutorials](docs/tutorials) directory after completing the installation. :notebook_with_decorative_cover:

 ## Installation